JoramKeijser/interneuron_evolution/README.md

 ![figure1](./figures/paper_figs/figure1.png)

 ## Requirements
-This code was developed and tested in Ubuntu 22.04.1.
+This code was developed and tested in Ubuntu 22.04.1 and 22.04.3.
 Running the code requires 64GB of RAM.

 ## Installation